 The civil, nonprofit law firm provides advocacy for vulnerable and low-income families, and their children who may not be receiving the appropriate public education required under federal law.
 The organization, established in 1905 and with 134 branches across the US, operates one of its largest branches in Cleveland.

-Last year, the Legal Aid Society helped 629 people through 185 education law cases.
-In addition to handling individual cases, LES attorneys are charged with doing community education and helping parents understand what their rights are and what services exist.
-LES identifies systemic issues that lie at the core of educational disadvantages, providing a larger impact for families and affecting longer-term change.
+Last year, the Legal Aid Society’s Access to Education program handled 153 cases impacting 529 people.
+In addition to handling individual cases, Legal Aid attorneys are charged with doing community education and helping parents understand what their rights are and what services exist.
+Legal Aid held seven events related to education law or located in school buildings in 2017, reaching nearly 300 parents, educators, and other individuals.
+Legal Aid identifies systemic issues that lie at the core of educational disadvantages, providing a larger impact for families and affecting longer-term change.

 “That’s something we’re very proud of,” says Shakarian.
 “Because we’ve been able to empower a lot of parents who didn’t know their children had the right to education, and provide them with enough advice for them to advocate on their own.”